CDT/blog/source/_posts/CORS-and-withCredentials.md

 - Setting withCredentials has no effect on same-origin requests.

 - In addition, this flag is also used to indicate when cookies are to be ignored in the response.
 The default is false.
-- `XMLHttpRequest` respons  es from a different domain cannot set cookie values for their own domain unless `withCredentials` is set to true before making the request.
+- `XMLHttpRequest` responses from a different domain cannot set cookie values for their own domain unless `withCredentials` is set to true before making the request.
 - The third-party cookies obtained by setting `withCredentials` to true will still honor same-origin policy and hence can not be accessed by the requesting script through `document.cookie` or from response headers.